An Aging Fleet Will Prompt Changes

 To look 10 years into the future, we must look at our past.
 The fifth anniversary of the financial crisis is upon us.
 In my 40 years of industry experience, I had never experienced anything that is comparable.
 The value of business aviation has been established over a history of more than 50 years.
 These are tools for business and that will not change.
 In fact, as economies expand and companies innovate, there will be a greater need for business jets.
 I expect to see manufacturers continue to offer new clean-sheet models to meet future demands, and boundaries of performance and value will continue to be pushed.
 It is an exciting time to be in our great industry.
 Our industry advocates like to say “No Plane No Gain.”
 I like to say, “The best is yet to come.”

-—Jean Rosanvallon, president and CEO, Dassault Falcon Jet
+— Jean Rosanvallon, CEO and President, Dassault Falcon Jet

 Emerging Markets Will Embrace Bizav